janpetzold/prince2-foundation-summary/README.md

 - three levels of planning to reflect different management level needs:
 - **PP**: direction level (high-level), used by Project Board, shows major products, resources, activities, their cost and when they will be delivered, approved by executive
 - will be baselined for later reference
-- **Stage Plan**: management level, created for each stage with more detail, used by PM day-to-day
+- **Stage Plan**: management level, created for each stage with more detail (near the end of previous stage), used by PM day-to-day
 - **Team Plans**: delivery level (team manager), plan the work in WPs
 - there may be **Exception Plans** (when out of tolerances, get project back on track, replaces project/stage plan, PM must inform PB)
 - there will be a **Benefits Review Plan** (part of BC)